Second Turkic Khaganate: Political and social structure

 Painted silk fragments of men in armour, from a Manichaean Temple near Qocho.
 Turkic, 8th century or 9th century.
 Museum für Asiatische Kunst, Berlin.

 Under Ilterish, the traditional structure of the Turkic state was restored.
 The empire created by Ilterish and his successors was a territorial union of ethnically related and hierarchically co-ordinated tribes and tribal groups.
-They were ideologically linked by common beliefs and accepted genealogies, and politically united by a single military and administrative organization (el) and by general legal norms (törü).
-The tribal organization (bodun) and the political structure (el) complemented one another, defining the strength and durability of social ties.
+They were ideologically linked by common beliefs and accepted genealogies, and politically united by a single military and administrative organisation (el) and by general legal norms (törü).
+The tribal organisation (bodun) and the political structure (el) complemented one another, defining the strength and durability of social ties.
 In the words of the Türk inscriptions, the khan controlled the state and was head of the tribal group (el tutup bodunïm bašladïm).
 The principal group in the empire was composed of twelve Turkic tribes headed by the dynastic tribe of the Ashina.

 Economy

 The basis of the Türk economy was nomadic cattle-raising.
-Organized hunting in the steppes and mountains was of military as well as economic significance: during these hunts the warriors were trained and the various detachments were coordinated.
+Organised hunting in the steppes and mountains was of military as well as economic significance: during these hunts, the warriors were trained and the various detachments were coordinated.
 A Chinese chronicler describes the economy and way of life of the Türks thus: "They live in felt tents and wander following the water and the grass".
 Horses were of vital importance to the Türks.
 Although the economy rested on cattle-raising, winter feed for livestock was not stored.
 The advantage of the horse was that it could be at grass all year round, feeding even under a light cover of snow.
 Sheep and goats followed the horses, eating the grass that they themselves would have been unable to clear of snow.
 Bulls, yaks and camels are also frequently mentioned in Türk texts as valuable livestock.

 Religion

 Tengrism was the official religion of the Second Turkic Khaganate.
 Khagans believed that ruling Ashina family gained legitimacy "through its support from Tengri".
 Chinese sources state that Bilge wanted to convert to Buddhism and establish cities and temples.
 However, Tonyukuk discouraged him from this by pointing out that their nomadic lifestyle was what made them a greater military power when compared to Tang dynasty.
-While Türks' power rested on their mobility, conversion to Buddhism would bring pacifism among population.
+While Türks' power rested on their mobility, conversion to Buddhism would bring pacifism among the population.
 Therefore, sticking to Tengriism was necessary to survive.